Meifeng1510/LuauDocs/LuauTableLengthOverview.md

 Tables in Luau start with size 0 and grow as needed.
 When new elements are added, Luau:
 1. Checks if there's enough space
-2. Reallocates memory if needed
+2. If not, calculates new sizes for both array and hash portions
-3. Calculates new sizes for both array and hash portions
+3. Reallocates memory if needed

 The reallocation process is expensive, so Luau doesn't allocate exact sizes.
 Instead, it balances between:
 - Avoiding frequent reallocations by allocating extra spaces for further values.